 The Audit Committee has also received a certificate from the Cost

 Auditor certifying their independence and arm''s length relationship

-Audit Report for the financial year 2013, was filed on 28th April, 2014
+2011, the Cost Audit Report for the financial year 2014, was filed with

 III.
 SECRETARIAL AUDITOR AND SECRETARIAL AUDIT REPORT

-The Board had appointed M/s Rathi & Associates, Company Secretaries in
+The Board had appointed M/s.
+Rathi & Associates, Company Secretaries in

 Whole-time Practice, to carry out Secretarial Audit under the